CBD vs Ibuprofen

 Discovered in 1961, ibuprofen is one of the most common drugs that deal with pain and inflammation.
 Other common NSAIDs include ketoprofen, aspirin, diclofenac, and several others.
 They are effective in alleviating fever, pain, inflammation, rheumatoid arthritis, headaches, and more.
 However, these NSAIDs have severe potential side effects like heartburn, dizziness, headaches, ulcers, liver and kidney disease, heart attack, stroke, and high blood pressure.
 Also, the drugs come in varying strengths, and some can only be prescribed by a doctor.

-Fortunately, there are natural alternatives that do not have as severe effects, CBD being one of them.
+Fortunately, there are natural supplements that do not have as severe effects, CBD being one of them.
 Referred to as cannabidiol in the scientific domain, CBD has dramatically gained popularity over the past few years, thanks to the revelation that it may help with an array of conditions in addition to other potential benefits.
 So what is the difference between CBD and ibuprofen?
 Let’s take a deeper look at comparing the two.

 So, What Is CBD?

 CBD is a cannabinoid, one of the many compounds found in both the marijuana and hemp plant.
-It is a remarkable product that may be able to help alleviate pain and symptoms of anxiety, improve digestion and sleep, reduce seizures, and much more.
+It is a remarkable compound that may be able to help alleviate pain and symptoms of anxiety, improve digestion and sleep, reduce seizures, and much more.

 The most appealing part is that when extracted from hemp, CBD contains little to no THC.
 This allows people to enjoy the potential benefits that come with consuming marijuana without getting high, which is the psychoactive feeling induced by THC.